Families on the far north coast of West Papua are struggling with poverty, malnutrition and the growing impacts of climate change.

 Privacy and transparency

-Your personal information will only be used for the purpose for which it was collected and will not be disclosed to any person, body or agency except where required by law.
+UnitingWorld is the international aid and partnerships agency of the Uniting Church in Australia.
+All gifts of $2 or more are tax-deductible.
+Your personal information will only ever be used for the purpose for which it was collected and will not be disclosed to any person, body or agency except where required by law.
 Click here to read our full Privacy Policy.

 Accreditation

+UnitingWorld is accredited by the Australian Department of Foreign Affairs and Trade (DFAT), responsible for managing Australia’s aid program.
+To maintain accreditation, UnitingWorld's systems, policies and processes are rigorously reviewed by the Australian Government.
 UnitingWorld is also a member of the Australian Council for International Development (ACFID), which holds us accountable to the highest standards of governance, financial transparency and effectiveness in our work.